pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 The example below happens to yield notifications from a big array notification log, but it would work equally well with a record notification log, or with a remote notification log.

+Todo: Maybe just use "obj.read()" rather than "list(obj)", so it's more file-like.

 .. code:: python

     from eventsourcing.interface.notificationlog import NotificationLogReader